101guptaji/hgrestro-frontend/README.md

 	- Mobile-friendly swipe-to-order feature.

 5. Checkout & Delivery
-	- Collect customer info and cooking instructions.
+	- Collects customer info and cooking instructions.
 	- Show estimated delivery time.
 	- Summarize the cart with taxes and charges.

 6. Chef Order Assignment
+   - Automatic order assignment to the chefs based on their availability.
    - List chefs and dynamically show the number of orders handled by each.

 8. Search & Filters